 ❤️🔥 My heartthrobs: The snacks in the mini-bar for impromptu happy hours in our bathrobes; the spa amenities available to guests; the gorgeous bathroom and soaking tub.

-💔 My heartbreaks: The $70/ day resort fee.
-It always feels like nickel & diming on top of an already high per night price.
+💔 My heartbreaks: The $70/day per-room resort fee.
+It always feels like nickel-and-diming on top of already high nightly rates.
 Just build it in and make guests feel ‘special’.

 👀 Is it worth the splurge?
-I think so, yes.
-Given the spa amenities, the ease of getting to Carmel-by-the-Sea (basically one road), the quiet surroundings, the coziness of the rooms, and the excellent on-site restaurant, the hotel offers a lot of perks for the price, and for good reason, it’s worth the splurge.
+If you’re able to splurge, I think so.
+Given the spa amenities, the ease of getting to Carmel-by-the-Sea (basically one road), the quiet surroundings in the heart of wine country, the coziness of the rooms, the excellent on-site restaurant, and the Mercedes amenity, the hotel offers a lot of perks for the price.

-Book a stay at Bernardus Lodge & Spa and check out my guide to visiting Carmel
+Book a stay at Bernardus Lodge & Spa.